 Section III - SC 2: States that new equipment installed in this flexible group may not be exempt from Rule 201 requirements if it is a major modification or has emissions above significance levels outlined in R 336.1119.
-I did not observe any new equipment in this area.
+There does not appear to be any new equipment installed in this flexible group.

 Section VI - SC 1: States that the permittee shall monitor fuel usage on a monthly basis.
 These records are maintained.
-The records I reviewed show that in 2019, 325.7 gallons of gasoline used in FG-WETFUELSTEST.
+The records I reviewed show that in all of 2020, 90 gallons of gasoline was used.
+From January through April 2021, 65 gallons were used.